 Unlike our previous interfaces, SimVimCockpit has a "address bus*" architecture that allows you to extend the number of inputs and outputs for hundreds of toggle switches, buttons, encoders, dozens of numeric displays and gauges, and guarantees that you can make a full set of input controls for any complex cockpit.

 8 contacts of the controller board are allocated as fixed outputs for address bus (pins # 22 ...
-25) and 4 output signals to control output devices - 7-segment displays, Serial LED drivers and LCD displays (pins # 26 ...
+25) and 4 output signals to control output devices - 7-segment displays, Serial LED drivers, PWM driver, LCD displays (pins # 26 ...
 29):

 Note: These 8 pins are configured as outputs, so you should remember the common safety precautions regarding microcontroller (Arduino) pins working as outputs.

-That is, you should not allow an outputs overload situation, that could happen if you mistakenly short one of the wire connected to output pin to ground (GND).
-A shorted output which it's in a "high level" state drains too high current, that overloads the controller output and can damage it.
+That is, you should not allow an outputs overload situation, that could happen if you mistakenly short one of the wires connected to output pin to ground (GND).
+A shorted output which is in a "high level" state drains too high current, that overloads the controller output and can damage it.

 In SimVim firmware these outputs are in a high level state for only a very short period of program time, so it's unlikely you could overload the address wire.
 But, you can add serial safety resistors (133 ohm each) that act as simple current limiting components.
 If you are sure that all your connections are reliable, you can make the bus without resistors.